retroelec/T-HMI-C64/README.md

 While a game is running, the OSD allows you to trigger essential commands:

-- Send "space": Move down to emulate the space bar.
+- Scroll through "important" keys: Move left to scroll trough a fixed set of keys.
-- Send "1": Move left to emulate the "1" key (common for starting games).
+- Send chosen key: Move down to emulate pressing the chosen key (closes menu automatically).
 - Swap ports: Move right to switch joystick ports on the fly.
 - System reset: Move up to perform a hard reset of the emulator (closes menu automatically).

+Hint: Pressing the spacebar can usually also be simulated by pressing the joystick's fire button (button 1 for joystick in port 1, button 2 for joystick in port 2).

 ### Load a program from SD card